DaveYin/NER_project_python/README.md

 # NER_project_python
 This is a project about NER (named entity recognition) for Chinese social media.

-The model we have built is an attention-lstm model.
+The deep model we have built is an attention-lstm model.

 A linear-chain CRF is used to tag the feature vectors.

+The system gets a rawdata file, extracts the entities in each segment, and exports the results to a result file.

 There are five types of entities which can be recognized by the extractor.(Person, Loction, Organization, Company, Product)